Laurie Ciasullo

 Dianna McGoldrick

 Dianna has been an alto since grade school, singing in numerous choirs, musicals, and madrigal ensembles.
 She joined The Choristers in 1998 and has joyfully served on the Board for many years.
 In addition to her activities with The Choristers, Dianna enjoys playing ukulele and traveling near and far with her husband Mic and her two adult children.
-She is the CFO for Grace Inspired Ministries and lives in Montgomery County, PA.
+She has recently retired from being CFO for Grace Inspired Ministries and is enjoying life in retirement!

 Crystal joined The Choristers as an alto in 2011 after reading an ad in the local paper and was welcomed onto the Board in 2023.
 She has been singing anything and anywhere since she learned to talk, including church and school choirs, ensembles, plays, show choirs, university chorales, and Singing City of Philadelphia.
-Born and raised in Alabama, Crystal moved to the Philadelphia area after completing her bachelors and masters degrees at The University of Alabama (Roll Tide!) to begin her career in health insurance and health care nearly 20 years ago.
-Crystal is currently the Vice President of Implementation and New Markets at WellBe Senior Medical, and is also a licensed attorney practicing Estate Planning and Administration on a part-time solo basis.
-Crystal and her husband Marty, a pharmacist, live in West Norriton, PA, where she can be found running (slowly) with the Norristown Run Club and volunteering for various local charities and events.
+Born and raised in Alabama, Crystal moved to the Philadelphia area after completing her bachelors and masters degrees at The University of Alabama (Roll Tide!) to begin her career in health insurance and health care 20 years ago.
+Crystal is a licensed attorney practicing Elder Law, Estate Planning and Administration with Saulino Law LLC, and she also consults health insurance organizations on management and business strategies.
+Crystal resides in Collegeville, PA, and can be found running (slowly) with the Norristown Run Club, serving on the Norristown Area Education Foundation Board, and volunteering for various local charities and events.

 Sue Spitko, Treasurer

 Sue has been singing with The Choristers since its founding in 1978 and has been the choir’s treasurer for almost as long.
 Sue developed her love of singing at Ursinus College where she sang in the college choir and Meistersingers with her husband, Dave, The Choristers’ founder and Artistic Director and currently sings alto with The Choristers.
 She works as a senior software developer with Business Management International and in her spare time enjoys spending time with her grandchildren and traveling with her husband.
-Sue and Dave live in Montgomery Township with their five cats (yes, that is correct, five), Braveheart, Friar Tuck, Midnight, Chip and Shadow.
+Sue and Dave live in Montgomery Township with their seven cats (yes, that is correct, seven), Braveheart, Chip, Shadow, Oreo, Walnut, Zorro and Spirit.

 Tom Sweitzer